Eye Movement Desensitisation and Reprocessing and Memory: A Dilemma for the Criminal Justice System – Greg Walsh OAM

 INTRODUCTION

 Police play a very important role in our community especially in the context of protecting citizens from harm.
-They are afforded extensive powers to fulfill such objects.
+They are afforded extensive powers to fulfil such objects.
 This paper seeks to address the importance of citizens rights in the context of Police Powers.

 Greg Walsh OAM[1]